Credentials

 Interested in learning more about my written work?
 My Google Scholar page includes links to key publications.

 I have deep experience helping people plan their way forward.
-I bring to the table three decades of working with and writing about civil society organizations around the world.
-I’ve led planning for government policy makers, local community organizations, and university leaders.
-Using a range of approaches and tools – foresight and horizon scanning, appreciative inquiry, design thinking, public engagement methods and more – I’ve helped groups come to decisions about what matters most to them and their communities.
+Over three decades, I've been working with and writing about civil society organizations around the world, and leading planning for government policy makers, local community organizations, and university leaders.
+Using a range of approaches and tools – foresight and horizon scanning, appreciative inquiry, design thinking, public engagement methods and more – I’ve helped groups like yours come to decisions about what matters most and what should come next.

 For example, I've supported planning with the Local and Global Engagement team at the University of Oxford; the advisory group working on Legacy, Equity, and Diversity at the Rhodes Trust in Oxford, UK; the Living Rainforest and the Trust for Sustainable Living in Berkshire, UK; Vancouver Island University in BC, Canada; as well as Global Affairs Canada and the Canadian International Development Agency in Ottawa.
 The Clientele tab describes that work in more detail.